legend561/jarvisuserbot/README.md

   API_HASH = "eb06d4abfb49dc3eeb1aeb98ae0f581e"
 ```

-##  UniBorg Configuration
+## Jarvis Configuration

- The UniBorg Config is situated in `jarvis/jconfig.py`.
+ The Jarvis Config is situated in `jarvis/jconfig.py`.
 Heroku Configuration Simply just leave the Config as it is.
 Local Configuration Fortunately there are no Mandatory vars for the UniBorg Support Config.

 ##  Mandatory Vars